payatu/vuln-nodejs-app/solutions/solutions.md

 $ john authToken.txt
 ```

-4. Understand the jwt token structure to create the valid token.
+4. Understand the JWT token structure to create a valid token.

 ```bash
 # base64 decoded jwt token
 {"alg":"HS256","typ":"JWT"}{"username":"vulnlabAdmin","iat":1646548200}�S�;�w������Θ�����FǪ��:�
 ```

-5. It is using `HS256` algorithm to sign the payload and in payload it has username that is used to identify the user
+5. Application is using the `HS256` algorithm to sign the payload and in the payload it has a username that it is for identifying the user.

 6. Use the secret to create a valid JWT for user **`vulnlabAdmin`** using **`jsonwebtoken`** package.